tebib91/live-os/back/README.md

 ## ✨ Credits

-This software is provided by the core AppSeed team with an inspiration from other great NodeJS starters:
+This software is provided by the core liveos team with an inspiration from other great NodeJS starters:

 - Initial verison - coded by [Teo Deleanu](https://www.linkedin.com/in/teodeleanu/)
 - [Hackathon Starter](https://github.com/sahat/hackathon-starter) - A truly amazing boilerplate for Node.js apps